stanleyh1/be-ribbit/README.md

 Ribbit's api has the following endpoints:

 /api:
-GET a list of all available endpoints
+-GET a list of all available endpoints

 /api/articles:

-GET a list of all posted articles, which can be sorted by various properties POST a new article
+-GET a list of all posted articles, which can be sorted by various properties -POST a new article

 /api/articles/:article_id:

-GET individual article information
+-GET individual article information
-PATCH in order to vote up or down for an article DELETE an article
+-PATCH in order to vote up or down for an article -DELETE an article

 /api/articles/:article_id/comments:

-GET a list of comments, which can be sorted by various properties POST a new comment to an individual article
+-GET a list of comments, which can be sorted by various properties -POST a new comment to an individual article

 /api/comments/:comment_id:

-PATCH in order to vote up or down for a particular comment DELETE a comment
+-PATCH in order to vote up or down for a particular comment -DELETE a comment

 /api/topics:

-GET a list of topics
+-GET a list of topics

 /api/users:

-GET a list of all users
+-GET a list of all users

 Ribbit is made with:

-postgreSQL
+-postgreSQL
-node.js
+-node.js
-express
+-express

 For testing:

-jest
+-jest
-supertest
+-supertest

 Installation: